SmartCheck FAQs and HowTos: General

 • Connections to the outside world, e.g. is there a network connection, which protocols are used, which external signals are connected to the device, etc.

-• Version number of the components involved, e.g. firmware version number of the SmartCheck firmware, software version of the SmartUtility, if it is involved, etc. In the firmware, the version numbers are all listed in SmartWeb in the menu under Help –> Version information.
-This table can be copied as text and than pasted into an email or support form.
+• Version number of the components involved, e.g. firmware version number of the SmartCheck firmware, software version of SmartUtility, if it is involved, etc. In the firmware, the version numbers are all listed in SmartWeb in the menu under Help –> Version information.
+This table can be copied as text and then pasted into an email or support form.

 Both will download an encrypted package of all log files in the system, which can only be unpacked by Schaeffler support and R&D to investigate the issue.
 Some virus scanners will not allow this file type to be sent.
-In this case, either use a shared drive like OneDrive or Google drive to send the file, or just rename the extension from .scr to .txt.
-Since file is an encrypted .tar.gz file, and only contains log files in text form, this poses no security risk to anyone.
+In this case, either use a shared drive like OneDrive or Google Drive to send the file, or just rename the extension from .scr to .txt.
+Since the file is an encrypted .tar.gz file, and only contains log files in text form, this poses no security risk to anyone.

 How do I figure out the IP address of my SmartCheck?

-The device can get it’s IP address in one of three ways:
+The device can get its IP address in one of three ways:

 1. Automatically from a DHCP server on your network.